GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     c.
 Apply topup correction
 #### 4. Brain extraction: (fsl bet)
 ### Step2: edit the extracted brain using fsleyes editing tool
-    Optional setp for the mice brain preprocessing:
+    Optional step for mice brain preprocessing:
-    As the Matlab toolbox PCNN3d might do a better job than `fsl bet` function in Step 1.
-    One can run PCNN3d in Matlab for the mouse brain preprocessing.
+    As the Matlab toolbox PCNN3d might do a better job than `fsl bet` function in Step 1 for mice brains, one can run PCNN3d in Matlab for the mouse brain preprocessing.
 Then you can pick the best extrated brain for manual editing.
 ### Step3: run "PreprocessingScript_step2.sh"

 ## III.
 Data Folder